giovannibedetti/bach_stress_test/README.md

  Check out the magic of math.

  Desktop only:
- for your pleasure you can stop the sounds using the space bar, and enable/disable the random image change pressing 's'.
+ for your pleasure you can stop the sounds pressing ’p’, and enable/disable the random image change pressing 's'.

  Warning: as I said, this is a stress test.
 Try it at your own risk! (your browser can hang a little bit)